 The infrastructure in the southern portion of Zone 1 consists of five 138-kV lines and several 69-kV lines.
 The existing infrastructure in this portion of Zone 1 is not suitable for significant generation development.

 The following table lists Zone 1 generator studies completed in the last five years

 ATC has seen substantial interest in siting wind turbine and natural gas fired generators in the Upper Peninsula of Michigan.
 One of the major challenges generation proposed for the Upper Peninsula will face is the limited transmission infrastructure to interconnect and deliver the energy produced by these power plants.
 Since the Upper Peninsula transmission grid was primarily designed to serve local load, transmission upgrades may be required to accommodate these proposed plants.
 Completion of the Northern Umbrella Plan and the ATC Energy Collaborative-Michigan projects have started to improve this infrastructure.
 ATC is also working with MISO and particularly our Michigan stakeholders to identify appropriate solutions to potential generation retirements.

-We have completed studies of seven generation interconnection requests for the Zone 2 area in the last five years.
-Even though five of these requests are out of the MISO queue, they have helped us build a base of knowledge similar to what we have in other zones related to likely generation interconnection impacts.
+We have completed studies of three generation interconnection requests for the Zone 2 area in the last five years.
+They have helped us build a base of knowledge similar to what we have in other zones related to likely generation interconnection impacts.

 In Zone 3, generation has been proposed in various locations, but over half have been in the southern-most counties in Zone 3.
 Generation could be beneficial in a few areas depending on the capacity of such generation and the exact location.